Accounting and reporting

 Some Trustees have a background in finance, and this might seem a bit daunting if you don’t.
 But don’t worry, there are lots of great materials and learning to help you understand this part of your role.
 You can also talk with other trustee boards within the Scouts for advice and good practices.

 Receipts and Payments Accounts are created using a simple form of accounting.
-It summarises all the money a charity has received and paid via the bank and in cash during its financial year.
+It summarises all the money a charity has received and paid via the bank, expense cards and in cash during its financial year.

 As well as keeping and identifying records throughout the year, each charity needs their process and results examined by an independent person.
 This check plays a part in maintaining public trust and confidence in charities.

 There are different types of external verification depending on the level of income and/or on where you are in the UK.
 Audits are necessary for charities of a certain size and income level.
-For smaller charities, there are more appropriate options available.
+For smaller charities, an Independent Examination must be undertaken.
+For financial years ending in 2026 for smaller charities this could also be a report by an independent Scrutineer.

-If you already know whether you need an auditor, an examiner, or a scrutineer, we’ve included a few template reports to give you an idea of what kind or report to expect.
+If you already know whether you need an Auditor, or an Independent Examiner, (or for 2026 year ends a Scrutineer), we’ve included a few template reports to give you an idea of what kind or report to expect.

 If you need more information to find out what type of review you should have, please take a look at our Independent examination of accounts page, where you’ll find a factsheet called Accounting & Audit Requirements for Group Districts, Counties/Areas & Scottish Regions.